 As of June 2017, New York law allows Uber and Lyft to operate statewide.
 Prior to this date, the rideshare companies could operate in NYC but not in Long Island or Upstate New York.
 With rideshare now legal throughout the state, ridership will increase – as will related car accidents.
 While Uber and Lyft present attractive alternatives to traditional cabs in NYC, their lax hiring practices leave some questioning their safety.
 Those involved in rideshare accidents wonder who will pay for damages.
 The lawyers at Pazer, Epstein, Jaffe & Fein, P.C. can help.

-- Rideshare insurance policies.
-Both Uber and Lyft have $1 million insurance policies in place to cover driver and passenger bodily injury.
-However, these policies will only come into play if the driver is searching for a new rider, on the way to pick up the rider, or transporting a rider to a destination.
+Both Uber and Lyft are required to provide a certain level of liability coverage and/or uninsured/underinsured motorist coverage if the driver is searching for a new rider, accepted a passenger, on the way to pick up the rider, or transporting a rider to a destination.
 The amounts of coverage will also depend on when the accident occurred.
 An attorney can give you peace of mind while going up against these major insurers for fair compensation.

 As a rideshare passenger, your own liability for the accident will most likely not come into play.
 This can benefit you since it limits the defense’s ability to allege comparative negligence.
 Comparative negligence is the doctrine of the plaintiff’s own percentage of fault for the crash.
 If you were the driver at the time of the crash, your own actions may reduce your compensation award.

 Many rideshare accidents stem from driver distraction.
 Uber and Lyft both require their drivers to use smartphone apps while driving.
 Drivers have mere seconds to accept new ride requests before they lose the opportunity to take the ride.
 Proving a driver’s negligence due to using a phone can require accessing the phone records or interviewing witnesses.

 What should Rideshare Accident Victims do?